Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Results and Discussions

 \subsubsection{Comparison between Different Algorithms}

 \paragraph{Value-based vs. Actor-Critic} As shown in Table~\ref{tab:tasks_summary}, actor-critic algorithms consistently outperform value-based algorithms in \emph{POSIG}, in alignment with the findings for \emph{SIG ML}.
-IPPO and MAPPO achieve the highest performance across all agent scales (4-agent: 0.88; 8-agent: 0.79--0.82; 16-agent: 0.69--0.74), followed by MAA2C and IA2C.
+IPPO and MAPPO achieve the highest performance across all agent scales (0.77--0.90), followed by MAA2C and IA2C.
 In contrast, value-based algorithms exhibit lower performance, with the gap widening as the number of agents increases.
+In 16-agent setting, the best actor-critic method (MAPPO, 0.81) outperforms the best value-based method (IDQN, 0.57) by 42\%.

-\paragraph{IL vs. CTDE} For value-based algorithms, CTDE algorithms (VDN: 0.78, QMIX: 0.77) outperform their IL counterparts (IDQN: 0.71, Hys-IDQN: 0.69) in the 4-agent setting.
-However, this advantage diminishes at larger scales, with VDN and QMIX performing comparably to or slightly worse than IDQN and Hys-IDQN in the 8-agent and 16-agent settings.
+\paragraph{IL vs. CTDE} For value-based algorithms, CTDE algorithms (VDN: 0.78, QMIX: 0.79) hold a small advantage over their IL counterparts (IDQN: 0.76, Hys-IDQN: 0.76) in the 4-agent setting.
+However, this advantage vanishes at larger scales: VDN and QMIX perform comparably to IDQN and Hys-IDQN at 8 agents (all $\approx$ 0.62--0.64) and fall below them at 16 agents (VDN: 0.47, QMIX: 0.49 vs.\ IDQN: 0.57, Hys-IDQN: 0.53).
 This reversal occurs because individual Q-functions learned from local observations violate the IGM assumption more severely, and the resulting errors compound through the mixing network as the number of agents increases.

-For actor-critic algorithms, CTDE provides a consistent advantage under partial observability: MAA2C outperforms IA2C across all scales (4-agent: 0.88 vs.\ 0.79; 8-agent: 0.73 vs.\ 0.60; 16-agent: 0.61 vs.\ 0.51), and MAPPO maintains a modest advantage over IPPO as the number of agents increases.
+For actor-critic algorithms, CTDE provides a consistent advantage under partial observability: MAA2C outperforms IA2C across all scales (4-agent: 0.86 vs.\ 0.72; 8-agent: 0.81 vs.\ 0.64; 16-agent: 0.68 vs.\ 0.52), and MAPPO maintains a modest advantage over IPPO as the number of agents increases.

 The convergence curves of all algorithms for \emph{SIG SL\_NFF}, \emph{SIG ML}, and \emph{POSIG} tasks are shown in Fig.~\ref{fig:SIGSL}, Fig.~\ref{fig:SIGML}, and Fig.~\ref{fig:POSIG}, respectively.
 It can be observed that actor-critic algorithms consistently display stable, monotonic improvements, whereas value-based methods exhibit pronounced oscillations and higher variance.
 This instability arises because value-based learning repeatedly bootstraps from non-stationary Q-targets, making updates sensitive to short-term reward fluctuations.